uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 ## Target User

-We have found that research software is different from other types of software in that:

- - the software is in a constant state of flux as researchers pursue different interests and
- - the need for reproducibility and traceability is very high.

-The software flux is at odds with the needs for reproducibility and traceability which has led to challenges in finding a system of development that uses modern software engineering practices while not unduly slowing experimentation and research progress.
-To this end ``DVMDOSTEM`` is designed primarly for a "developer user".
-In otherwords there is not (currently) a meaningful way to use most of the tools in the repository without familiarity with the basics of a software development workflow centered around using the Git version control system, and to a lesser extent the Docker {ref?} container system.
+``DVMDOSTEM`` is designed primarly for a "developer user".
+In other words there is not (currently) a meaningful way to use most of the tools in the repository without familiarity with the basics of a software development workflow centered around using the Git version control system, and to a lesser extent the Docker {ref?} container system.

 Following is a description of the major pieces of the ``dvm-dos-tem`` repostitory.
 More complete and up-to-date documentation for the project can be found here: http://uaf-arctic-eco-modeling.github.io/dvm-dos-tem/.